nvimdev/guard-collection/README.md

 # guard-collection

 - Collection of configuration for [guard.nvim](https://github.com/nvimdev/guard.nvim)
 - Feel free to open PRs!
 By adding your favourite dev tool, you are helping others that need it.
-You may find (this documentation helpful)[https://github.com/nvimdev/guard-collection/blob/main/CONTRIBUTING.md]
+You may find (this documentation)[https://github.com/nvimdev/guard-collection/blob/main/CONTRIBUTING.md] helpful.
-- Items with checkbox unchecked are supported but don't have a test yet (help wanted!)
+- Items with checkbox unchecked are supported but don't have a test yet. (help wanted!)

 ## Formatters